rsyncOSX/RsyncUIdocs/content/post/Shellout.md

 +++
 author = "Thomas Evensen"
 date = "2021-03-12"
-title =  "Pre- and post tasks" description = "It is possible to set a pre and post task" tags = ["shellout"] categories = ["synchronize"] lastmod = "2021-03-12"
+title =  "Pre- and post shell scripts" description = "It is possible to set a pre and post shell script" tags = ["shellout"] categories = ["synchronize"] lastmod = "2021-03-12"
 +++
 You can connect shell scripts to a task.
-A shell script can be mounting and unmounting of remote storage.
+A shell script can e.g. be mounting (pre) and unmounting (post) of a remote storage.
 It is **only** possible to execute the shellscripts utilizing Single task and the `Now` button.
 Tasks are marked if there are shell scripts connected to the task.

 ![](/images/shellout/shellout1.png)